-Services that are covered for you What you must pay when you get these services Services that are covered for you Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
-Not covered outside the U.S. and its territories except under limited circumstances.
-Contact plan for details. covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
-Flex Debit Card+: \$153 per month combined Over-the-Counter Items (OTC) limit provided on a flexible spending card.
-Healthy Food < Utility Bill Assistance < Any unused amounts will not carry over to the next month.
-Unused amounts will also not carry over to the next calendar year. ✓ For VBID eligible members, funds can be
+What you must pay when Services that are covered for you you get these services Emergency care Members with full Emergency care refers to services that are: Medicaid benefits: \$0 Furnished by a provider qualified to furnish emergency Members with partial services, and Medicaid benefits: 20% of Needed to evaluate or stabilize an emergency medical the cost for Medicarecondition. covered emergency room A medical emergency is when you, or any other prudent visits not to exceed \$110. layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate If you are admitted to the medical attention to prevent loss of life (and, if you are a hospital within 3-days for pregnant woman, loss of an unborn child), loss of a limb, or the same condition, you pay loss of function of a limb.
+The medical symptoms may be an \$0 for the emergency room illness, injury, severe pain, or a medical condition that is visit quickly getting worse.
+If you receive emergency care at an out-of-network Cost sharing for necessary emergency services furnished outhospital and need inpatient of-network is the same as for such services furnished incare after your emergency network. condition is stabilized, you must return to a network Not covered outside the U.S. and its territories except under hospital in order for your limited circumstances.
+Contact plan for details. care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
+Flex Debit Card+: \$153 per month combined limit provided on a flexible Over-the-Counter Items (OTC) spending card.
+Healthy Food ◀ Any unused amounts will not carry over to the next Utility Bill Assistance ◀ month.
+Unused amounts will also not carry over to the next calendar year. ◀ For VBID eligible members, funds can be

 Services that are covered for you What you must pay when you get these services used for Over-the-Counter items (including personal supplies), Healthy Food purchases, and Utility Bill Assistance.
 For non-VBID eligible members, funds can be used for Over-the-Counter items (including personal supplies) only.
-See "Value-Based Insurance Design (VBID) Model" in this chart for more information Wealth and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, and special diets.
+See "Value-Based Insurance Design (VBID) Model" in this chart for more information Health and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, and special diets.
 Programs designed to enrich the health and lifestyles of members include weight management, fitness, and stress management. \$0 copay for Medicare- covered health and wellness education programs.
 Nutritional Training Smoking Cessation Congestive Heart Program Disease Management \$0 copay for Silver Sneakers Fitness Program.
 Silver Sneakers Fitness Program- Basic membership program only.
 Membership does not include all classes.
-Classes vary by location.+ Hearing services Members with full Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Medicaid benefits: \$0 Members with partial Medicaid benefits: 20% of Supplemental hearing aid benefit + the cost for Medicare- 1 Fitting/Evaluation for Hearing aids every 2 years.
-1 pair of hearing aids every 2 years. covered diagnostic hearing exams.
+Classes vary by location.+ Hearing services Members with full Medicaid benefits: \$0 Members with partial Medicaid benefits: 20% of the cost for Medicare- covered diagnostic hearing exams.
+Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Supplemental hearing aid benefit + • 1 Fitting/Evaluation for Hearing aids every 2 years. • 1 pair of hearing aids every 2 years.